-The Bodhisatta was once a deer who led a large herd in the forest.
+The Bodhisatta was once a deer who led a large herd living in the forest.
 When he got old, he put his two sons, Lakkhana and Kala, in charge of the herd, each having half in their care.
 During the crop season, people set many traps around their fields to kill animals that came to eat, and many deer died.
 So each year, the herd took to the safety of the mountains, returning after the harvest.
 One year the Bodhisatta said he and the elder deer would remain behind, but Lakkhana and Kala would lead the rest to safety.

 In the Lifetime of the Buddha

 Kala was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and Lakkhana was an earlier birth of Sariputta, one of the Buddha’s top disciples.
 Devadatta left the sangha with many disciples to set up his own order and declared that he too was a Buddha.
 The real Buddha sent Sariputta and Moggallana, another of his top disciples, to preach to those who departed, and during the night, after hearing Sariputta speak, they left Devadatta and returned to the Buddha’s fold.

 The next morning, the Buddha told this story to let his disciples know this was not the first time Devadatta had led his followers astray, nor the first time Sariputta had made a glorious return.